ARMmbed/mbed-os-5-docs/docs/api/rtos/rtos.md

 - [Queue](queue.html): The class that allows you to queue pointers to data from producer threads to consumer threads.
 - [MemoryPool](memorypool.html): This class that you can use to define and manage fixed-size memory pools
 - [Mail](mail.html): The API that provides a queue combined with a memory pool for allocating messages.
-- [RtosTimer](rtostimer.html): A deprecated class used to control timer functions in the system.
 - [EventFlags](eventflags.html): An event channel that provides a generic way of notifying other threads about conditions or events.
 You can call some EventFlags functions from ISR context, and each EventFlags object can support up to 31 flags.
 - [Event](event.html): The queue to store events, extract them and excute them later.
 - [ConditionVariable](conditionvariable.html): The ConditionVariable class provides a mechanism to safely wait for or signal a single state change.
 You cannot call ConditionVariable functions from ISR context.